Louisiana Democrats’ fundraiser comes amid recruitment push

 BATON ROUGE, La.
-(AP) — Louisiana’s Democratic Party is hosting its large annual fundraiser Friday, with an eye toward recruiting more candidates and proving Gov. John Bel Edwards’ capture of statewide office wasn’t a fluke.
+(AP) — Louisiana’s Democratic Party hosts its large annual fundraiser Friday, with an eye toward recruiting a deeper bench of candidates and proving that Gov. John Bel Edwards’ capture of statewide office three years ago wasn’t a fluke.

-Democrats in the state appear energized about campaigns this year and next, believing they’ve gained new entry points with Donald Trump’s presidency and voter frustration with him.
+Democrats in the state appear energized about campaigns this year and next, believing they’ve gained new entry points through voter frustration with Donald Trump’s Republican presidency and by having a Democrat in Louisiana’s top job.

-When the party faithful gathers for the True Blue Gala, former Virginia Gov. Terry McAuliffe intends to tell them Louisiana can boost the number of Democrats in elected office, like his home state did.
+When the party faithful gathers Friday night in a Baton Rouge hotel ballroom for the True Blue Gala, former Virginia Governor Terry McAuliffe intends to tell them Louisiana can make strong strides in boosting the Democrats in elected office, like his home state did.

+“I think we have a huge opportunity to pick up seats,” McAuliffe said in an interview.
+“Democrats can win in Louisiana, like they did in Virginia, when you’re focused on helping the common people.”

 Most Read Nation & World Stories